tapnair/FusionPlayer/README.md

 Allows you to step through the timeline one feature at a time and see details about that feature.

-Also, only the affected bodies (and components) are displyed on each time step.
+Also, only the affected bodies (and components) are displayed on each time step.

 ### Play From Here
 Starts playing the timeline from the current marker position.

-### Play From Begining
+### Play From Beginning
-Starts playing the timeline from the begining.
+Starts playing the timeline from the beginning.

 The advantage here is that it will remember the current hide/show state of everything in your model when the command starts.
 If you roll back to an arbitrary point in time you may end up with weird results at the end of playback.